osrf/TSC-RMW-Reports/README.md

   - reliable,
   - volatile, and
   - keep last with a history depth of 10, and
-- using mininet to limit the bandwidth to 54Mbps.
+- using Mininet to limit the bandwidth to 54Mbps.

-This case is interesting because the required bandwidth exceeds the limit imposed by mininet, i.e. the message is roughly 512 kilobytes being published at 30Hz, so a rough calculation is that it would require 122Mbps to transmit all of the data (not including the overhead of transport or resent data).
+This case is interesting because the required bandwidth exceeds the limit imposed by Mininet, i.e. the message is roughly 512 kilobytes being published at 30Hz, so a rough calculation is that it would require 122Mbps to transmit all of the data (not including the overhead of transport or resent data).

 In this scenario, a backlog of messages is produced and the history cache is full in the first few seconds of publishing.